top of page

 • Those who have been historically marginalized by Christianity

-• Zoe is ecumenical and rooted in Christian faith and practice, engaged in social justice, and dedicated to the pursuit of global delight.
+• ZOE is ecumenical (bridging across the boundaries of Christian denominations) and rooted in Christian faith and practice, engaged in social justice, and dedicated to the pursuit of global delight.

 BACKGROUND